 The Consumer Products Safety Act (CPSA) and the Consumer Product Safety Improvement Act (CPSIA) give the Consumer Products Safety Commission (CPSC) the authority to develop standards and institute product bans or recalls if a consumer product poses harm to the public.

 Prior to entry into the US marketplace, many devices require premarket submissions so the FDA can evaluate the safety and efficacy characteristics of the device in question.

 TSG provides regulatory and scientific support on the use and approval of a wide range of chemical substances and products.
 We have strong teams of regulatory experts and scientists focused on the regulatory initiatives across the EU which determine safety and market access.
 Whilst most regulations stem from the EU, some approval processes are dealt with in the Member States.
 To meet the challenges this represents we have established a network of offices across Europe.

-We have offices in France, Spain, Germany, the UK, Slovenia, Slovakia, and Poland, offering local knowledge, language and forging relationships with government authorities and agencies.
+We have offices in France, Spain, Germany, Poland and the UK offering local knowledge, language and forging relationships with government authorities and agencies.
 The model is straightforward and has proven to work well on behalf of our clients for many years.

 There are two key areas of regulation which govern chemicals in the European Union – REACH (Registration, Evaluation, Authorisation, and Restriction of Chemicals EC/1907/2006) and CLP (Classification, Labelling and Packaging of substances and mixtures EC/1272/2008).